JoshIsSus/JoshIsSus/README.md

 - 👀 I’m interested in NPC
 - 🌱 I’m currently learning AMONG US
 - 💞️ I’m looking to collaborate on NPC's
-- 📫 How to reach me acca4186@ccpsnet.net/My discord JoshIsSus#5583
+- 📫 How to reach me https://discord.com/channels/@me

 -

 <!---